-Chapter Three investigated the case of the United Kingdom and how it struggled with the threat of disinformation from both external and internal forces similar to the United States, but has managed to remain resilient to the threat with its relatively low levels of public polarization and a respected and independent media.
-The "engagement trap", as exemplified in the "£350 million" claim which was used in the 2016 EU referendum by the Vote Leave campaign, is a disinformation tactic which twists the truth by utilizing emotionally engaging material to maximize engagement that ultimately leads to the spread of disinformation.
+Chapter Three investigated the case of the United Kingdom and how it struggled with the threat of disinformation from both external and internal forces similar to the United States, but has managed to remain resilient against the threat with its relatively low levels of public polarization and a respected and independent media.
+The "engagement trap," as exemplified in the "£350 million" claim which was used in the 2016 EU referendum by the Vote Leave campaign, is a disinformation tactic which twists the truth by utilizing emotionally engaging material to maximize engagement that ultimately leads to the spread of disinformation.
 The "engagement trap" is thus resistant to attempts at fact-checking, and presents a dilemma even for countries with strong democratic institutions.
-The chapter briefly introduced some of the UK policy responses, and concluded by arguing that grassroots organizations such as NAFO particularly adept at weaponizing "engagement trap" by using humor as a tool against disinformation.
+The chapter briefly introduced some of the UK policy responses, and concluded by arguing that grassroots organizations such as NAFO were particularly adept at weaponizing the "engagement trap" by using humor as a tool against disinformation.

 Drawing from the findings of these three case studies, we now present four generalizable findings in this chapter.
 First, it is critical to assess the state of the media by checking its independence through the existence or absence of government regulations.
-Second, there needs to be a clear distinction made between how disinformation is being spread in times of crises and times of calm.
-Third, users should check whether they are in danger of being captured by the "engagement trap".
+Second, there needs to be a clear distinction made between how disinformation is being spread in times of crisis and times of calm.
+Third, users should check whether they are in danger of being captured by the "engagement trap."
 Fourth, it is important to understand the degree of public trust towards key democratic institutions (elections, the executive, the judiciary, and the media) as well as levels of political polarization.

 In this chapter, we apply the four generalizable findings from above (with a particular focus on the first three) to the case of Japan.
 We provide a general overview of the current state of disinformation in Japan, with a specific focus on the differences between disinformation spread in times of crisis (natural disaster) and calm (elections).
-We conclude by presenting five policy recommendations for Japan which we drew from the three case studies and takes into account the unique situation in the country.
+We conclude by presenting five policy recommendations for Japan which we drew from the three case studies and take into account the unique situation in the country.

-Disinformation During Elections and Natural Disasters in Japan sentiment by noting that Japan has yet to experience a serious disinformation campaign from abroad, in contrast to what is happening in the West.2 Kawaguchi is more assertive in his conviction that there is so far no evidence to suggest that a foreign power has conducted a large-scale and online disinformation campaign during a Japanese election.3 While they may differ in terms of expression, there is thus a general consensus within the academic sphere that Japan has so far been shielded from organized foreign disinformation campaigns.
+Disinformation During Elections and Natural Disasters in Japan

+Japanese experts on disinformation generally agree that at present, disinformation campaigns orchestrated by external forces remain relatively limited in both scale and influence in Japan.
+Ichihara argues that "[p]oliticalmaneuvering through disinformation has been somewhat restrained thus far in Japan."
+Kuwahara echoes this sentiment by noting that Japan has yet to experience a serious disinformation campaign from abroad, in contrast to what is happening in the West.2 Kawaguchi is more assertive in his conviction that there is so far no evidence to suggest that a foreign power has conducted a large-scale and online disinformation campaign during a Japanese election.3 While they may differ in terms of expression, there is thus a general consensus within the academic sphere that Japan has so far been shielded from organized foreign disinformation campaigns.